janat08/auth0-fetch/readme.md

     //do your stuff
   }

-await authorized(req, env) //checks against auth0 session store if user is logged in, if not returns object {authorized: false}, rather then a response to login with auth0 like authorize function does
+//checks against auth0 session store if user is logged in, if not
+//returns object {authorized: false}, rather then a response to
+//login with auth0 like authorize function does await authorized(req, env)
 ````